top of page

 Poor Roster Construction

-The business of this construction is further exacerbated by who benefits from all the assets Mavericks General Manager, Nico Harrison traded.
+The business of this construction is further exacerbated by who benefits from all the assets former Mavericks General Manager, Nico Harrison traded.
 There will be a four-year span where what projects to be high value 1st round selections will land at the doors of the Charlotte Hornets in 2027 (protected for selections 1-2), the OKC Thunder in 2028 (unprotected pick swap), the Houston Rockets in 2029 (unprotected pick swap) and the San Antonio Spurs in 2030 (unprotected pick swap).

 The Business of Europe

-Luka Doncic remains one of the greatest basketball players in the world, alongside an international covert of Nikola Jokic, Giannis Antetokounmpo and Victor Wembanyama that are sure to remain in the highest zenith of the game for the next decade.
+Luka Doncic remains one of the greatest basketball players in the world, alongside an international cohort of Nikola Jokic, Giannis Antetokounmpo and Victor Wembanyama that are sure to remain in the highest zenith of the game for the next decade.

 © 2024 BY ALI SHAW.